How to use “faith” and “belief” in life.

 1. INTRODUCTION

 The words “faith” and “belief” are sometimes used interchangeably by religious writers.
-But on other occasions they are used in a way that gives each word a distinct meaning.
+But on other occasions they are used in a way that gives each word a distinct and different meaning.

 In this website, I have chosen to follow that second route.
 I separate the two terms and use them individually.
 This allows me to express what I understand to be the basic characteristics of, and the interaction between, ‘knowledge’, ‘evidence’ and ‘analysis’ in our journey of faith.
 (For the ‘who’, ‘how’ and ‘why’ of this website please click here.)

-For a quick overview of options to build belief in God, that are actually available to us, please see the article, “Can I really believe in God?”
-The article, “Sound Faith” describes the end product of our journey of faith and belief.
+For a quick overview of options to build belief in God, that are actually available to us, please see the article, “How to believe in God?”
+The article, “Building sound Faith” describes the end product of our journey of faith and belief.
 And finally, the article “What does faith offer us?” explains the rewards of sound faith.

 But, let’s look at those definitions, relevant to this website!